gezielcarvalho/xpeedopr/README.md

 # XpeedOPR: IT Helpdesk Ticket Management System

 XpeedOPR is a comprehensive software solution designed to manage helpdesk tickets for IT services in small to medium-sized companies.
 The system facilitates the tracking and resolution of hardware and software issues reported by customers, allowing for efficient communication between customers, technicians, and managers.
 Customers can open tickets, track their status, and rate the service upon resolution.
 Technicians can view and address incoming tickets, while managers can monitor overall statistics and ticket status.
-Developed using .NET for the backend, Angular for the frontend, and SQL Server for database management, XpeedOPR is deployed in a Docker container for easy scalability and management.
+Developed using .NET for the backend, Angular for the backoffice, ReactJS for the frontend and SQL Server for database management, XpeedOPR is deployed in a Docker container for easy scalability and management.

 ## Key Features